yesean/dotfiles/README.md

 ./scripts/scripts/update.sh
 ```

-This update script will add new symlinks and update neovim stuff (neovim
+This update script will add new symlinks and update neovim (plugins, treesitter
-upstream, plugins, treesitter parsers).
+parsers).

 Installation only needs to be run once, but the dots should be updated
 periodically.
 I try to update every couple days or when I haven't updated in a